heyjiawei/learnInPublic/react.md

 - Ability to return multiple elements from render().
 - Better support for error boundaries.

+### Scheduling

+the process of determining when work should be performed.
+Precisely these:

+- pause work and come back to it later.
+- assign priority to different types of work.
+- reuse previously completed work.
+- abort work if it's no longer needed.

+### Work

+- any computations that must be performed.
+Work is usually the result of an update (e.g. setState).

+### Fiber

+- A fiber represents a unit of work.
+- You can think of a single fiber as a virtual stack frame.
+- In concrete terms, a fiber is a JavaScript object that contains information about a component, its input, and its output.

+Fields within a Fiber object:

+- The **type** and **key** of a fiber serve the same purpose as they do for React elements

+  - The type of a fiber describes the component that it corresponds to.
+For composite components, the type is the function or class component itself.
+For host components (div, span, etc.), the type is a string.
+  - the key is used during reconciliation to determine whether the fiber can be reused.

+  Conceptually, the type is the function (as in v = f(d)) whose execution is being tracked by the stack frame. (??)

+- **child** and **sibling**.
+These fields point to other fibers, describing the recursive tree structure of a fiber

+  - The **child** fiber of Parent component corresponds to Child component.
+You can think of this as 2 nodes.
+One node is the parent node and the other is the child node.
+The parent node has a pointer (named child) that points to this child node.
+  - **sibling** is how child node points to its sibling child node.

+- **return** field (contains or points?) is program should return after processing the current one.

+  - It is conceptually the same as the return address of a stack frame.
+  - It can also be thought of as the parent fiber.
+If a fiber has multiple child fibers, each child fiber's return fiber is the parent.

+- **pendingProps** and **memoizedProps**

+  - Conceptually, props are the arguments of a function.
+  - A fiber's pendingProps are set at the beginning of its execution, and memoizedProps are set at the end.
+  - When the incoming pendingProps are equal to memoizedProps, it signals that the fiber's previous output can be reused, preventing unnecessary work.

+- **pendingWorkPriority**

+  - A number indicating the priority of the work represented by the fiber.
+  - NoWork is 0
+  - a larger number indicates a lower priority
+  - The scheduler uses the priority field to search for the next unit of work to perform.

+- **alternate** (means every other second or so)

+  - flush: To flush a fiber is to render its output onto the screen.
+  - work-in-progress: A fiber that has not yet completed; conceptually, a stack frame which has not yet returned.

+  There are 3 types of fibre; you can think of them as states

+  1. current fiber
+  2. flushed fiber
+  3. work-in-progress fiber

+  - At any time, a component instance has at most two fibers.
+  - The alternate of the current fiber is the work-in-progress, and the alternate of the work-in-progress is the current fiber.
+  - A fiber's alternate is created lazily using a function called cloneFiber
+    - Rather than always creating a new object, cloneFiber will attempt to reuse the fiber's alternate if it exists, minimizing allocations.

+- **output**
+  - Conceptually, the output of a fiber is the return value of a function.
+  - Every fiber eventually has output, but output is created only at the leaf nodes by host components.
+The output is then transferred up the tree.
+    - host component: The leaf nodes of a React application.
+They are specific to the rendering environment (e.g., in a browser app, they are `div`, `span`, etc.).
+In JSX, they are denoted using lowercase tag names.
+  - The output is what is eventually given to the renderer

+### Stack Frame

+- When a function is executed, a new stack frame is added to the (call) stack.
+That stack frame represents the work that is performed by that function.

+### The problem

+JavaScript relies on the call stack - it will keep doing work until the stack is empty.
+To have more control over rendering work, you need a way to break rendering work into incremental units.

+Fibre Reconciler aims to reimplement the call stack to optimize for rendering UIs.
+It intends to implement a call stack such that it can interrupt its own call stack at will and manipulate stack frames manually

+- reimplementing the stack means that you can keep stack frames in memory and execute them however (and whenever) you want.
+- manually dealing with stack frames unlocks the potential for features such as concurrency and error boundaries.

 # Event System

 - React implements a layer over native events to smooth out cross-browser differences.
 Its source code is located in `packages/react-dom/src/events`